bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Windy and Mostly Clear
+- Breezy and Mostly Clear
-- 31% humidity
+- 32% humidity
-- 24 mph wind
+- 23 mph wind
-- 21% cloud cover
+- 19% cloud cover
 - 48 AQI 🟩
 - 0.34 inches of rain expected in the next 48 hours